sagemath/trac_to_gh/Issue 934.md

 # Issue 934: [with patch] doctest for sparse matrix .transpose() does not actually test the function.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/934

 Original creator: mhansen